 What is DVR?

-- 2. Your disability creates difficulties getting or being successful in a job:
+2. Your disability creates difficulty in getting or keeping a job

 Perhaps you have experienced challenges in reading or math which may impact your ability to follow written instructions or make change at a cash register.